JordanL2/MegaCMD-Extra-Tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit -e [EXCLUDES ...], --exclude [EXCLUDES ...]
+  -h, --help            show this help message and exit --exclude [EXCLUDES ...]
-                        list of file patterns to exclude from sync -d, --dryrun          output list of actions to be taken, but don't do anything
+                        list of file patterns to exclude from sync --dryrun              output list of actions to be taken, but don't do anything
 ```

 ### Examples